 Charlotte, Branwell, Emily, and Anne Brontë love their game Glass Town -- but their fantasy can't help them escape the harsh reality of Charlotte and Emily's upcoming departure for boarding school.
 Until, that is, the train whisks them all away to the real Glass Town.
 This Glass Town is more dangerous than the Brontës envisioned, and when Anne and Branwell are kidnapped, Charlotte and Emily must find a way to save their siblings -- and England.
 This new novel by Catherynne M. Valente, the author of The Girl Who Circumnavigated Fairyland in a Ship of Her Own Making, is a celebration of authorship, creativity, and sisterly love.

-Lailu Loganberry has spent years training to be an expert in monster cuisine -- and now her dreams are coming true!
+Lailu Loganberry has spent years training to be an expert in monster cuisine — and now her dreams are coming true!
 Her mentor is opening a restaurant and Lailu will be the head chef.
 Everything seems perfect... until Lailu learns that her mentor borrowed money from a loan shark named Mr. Boss, and if the restaurant fails, she'll be trapped cooking for him for the rest of her life.
-To outsmart Mr. Boss, she'll have to avoid the king's assassin, the elf mafia, and Mr. Boss' henchmen -- and work alongside her greatest rival.
-Kids will love the mix of humor, action, and fantasy in this delicious new novel.
+To outsmart Mr. Boss, she'll have to avoid the king's assassin, the elf mafia, and Mr. Boss' henchmen — and work alongside her greatest rival.
+Kids will love the mix of humor, action, and fantasy in this delicious novel.
+Lailu's adventures continue in A Hint of Hydra.

 Malú is struggling with the aftermath of her parents' divorce: she misses her laid-back, artsy, white father, and feels pressured by her academic mother, who she calls "SuperMexican."
 And on the first day at her new school, the school's queen bee calls Malú a "coconut": brown on the outside, white on the inside.
 But when Malú gets a band started with some fellow misfits, she'll do anything to keep it together — even if it means standing up to the world!
 This exploration of friendship, identity, and the joy of rocking out to your own beat is sure to inspire your Mighty Girl to stand up for what she believes in.